bguthrie/async-sockets/README.md

         (recur)))))
 ```

-To connect to a remote server:
+To connect and send a message to a remote server `example.com`:

 ```clojure
 (ns user